Xenophon: Socratic works and dialogues

-Xenophon's works include a selection of Socratic dialogues; these writings are completely preserved.
-Except for the dialogues of Plato, they are the only surviving representatives of the genre of Socratic dialogue.
-These works include Xenophon's Apology, Memorabilia, Symposium and Oeconomicus.
-The Symposium outlines the character of Socrates as he and his companions discuss what attribute they take pride in.
+Xenophon's works include a selection of Socratic dialogues; these writings are preserved.
+Except for the dialogues of Plato and some pseudepigraphic/apocryphal dialogues, they are the only surviving representatives of the genre of Socratic dialogue.
+These works include Xenophon's Apology, Memorabilia, Symposium, and Oeconomicus.
+The Symposium outlines the character of Socrates as he and his companions discuss what attributes they take pride in.
 One of the main plots of the Symposium is about the type of loving relationship (noble or base) a rich aristocrat will be able to establish with a young boy (present at the banquet alongside his own father).
 In Oeconomicus, Socrates explains how to manage a household.
 Both the Apology and the Memorabilia defend Socrates' character and teachings.
-The former is set during the trial of Socrates, essentially defending Socrates' loss and death, while the latter explains his moral principles and that he was not a corrupter of the youth.
+The former is set during the trial of Socrates, while the latter explains his moral principles and that he was not a corrupter of the youth.

+Although Xenophon claims to have been present at the Symposium, he was only a young boy at the date on which he proposes.
+Xenophon was not present at the trial of Socrates, having been on campaign in Anatolia and Mesopotamia.
+It seems that Xenophon wrote his Apology and Memorabilia as defences of his former teacher and to further the philosophic project, not to present a literal transcript of Socrates' response to the historical charges incurred.

 Relationship with Socrates

-Xenophon was a student of Socrates, and their personal relationship is evident through a conversation between the two in Xenophon's Anabasis.
+Xenophon was a student of Socrates.
 In his Lives of Eminent Philosophers, the Greek biographer Diogenes Laërtius (who writes many centuries later) reports how Xenophon met Socrates.
 "They say that Socrates met [Xenophon] in a narrow lane, and put his stick across it and prevented him from passing by, asking him where all kinds of necessary things were sold.
 And when he had answered him, he asked him again where men were made good and virtuous.
 And as he did not know, he said, 'Follow me, then, and learn.'
 And from this time forth, Xenophon became a follower of Socrates."
 Diogenes Laërtius also relates an incident "when in the battle of Delium Xenophon had fallen from his horse" and Socrates reputedly "stepped in and saved his life."

-Xenophon's admiration for his teacher is clear in writings such as Symposium, Apology, and Memorabilia.
-Xenophon was away on his Persian campaign during the trial and death of Socrates.
-Nevertheless, much of Xenophon's Socratic writing, especially Apology, concerns that very trial and the defence Socrates put forward.
+During the conversations with Socrates in Xenophon's Symposium, scholarly calculations place Xenophon as an infant of only a few years old.